Eloy Jiménez Preview, Player Props: White Sox vs. Tigers

-On Friday, Eloy Jimenez (.375 on-base percentage in past 10 games, 52 points above season-long percentage) and the Chicago White Sox play the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
-First pitch is at 8:10 PM ET.
+On Saturday, Eloy Jimenez (.297 batting average in his past 10 games, with two doubles, a home run, three walks and two RBI) and the Chicago White Sox play the Detroit Tigers, whose starting pitcher will be Reese Olson.
+First pitch is at 7:10 PM ET.

-He strung together four hits (going 4-for-5 with a double) in his most recent appearance against the Orioles.
+He had a one-hit showing in his most recent game (1-for-4) against the Tigers.

 Eloy Jiménez Game Info & Props vs. the Tigers